sketchplugins/plugin-directory/README.md

 - [Sketch Plugins](https://github.com/alssndro/sandros-sketch-plugins), by Alessandro: A library of Sketch Plugins aimed towards working with horizontal/vertical grid layouts and typography.
 - [Colorpeek](https://github.com/peterwooley/colorpeek-sketch-plugin), by Peter Wooley: Gathers the colors used in your selected layers and shows them in Colorpeek.
 - [Rename Layers](https://github.com/sebj/rename-layers), by Seb Jachec: Rename multiple layers at once in Sketch.
-- [Watch Icon](https://github.com/maxchen/watch-icon), by MaxChen: Plugin for Bohemian Coding Sketch app that automatically resizes artwork for Apple Watch icon.
-- [QRCode for Sketch Local Sharing](https://github.com/dex1t/qrcode-for-sketch-local-sharing), by Takaya Deguchi: This plugin show QR Code for Local Sharing URL (Sketch 3.4 Featrue).
-Read this QR code when checking your design on smartphone.
-- [TitleCase](https://github.com/jessebilsten/sketch-titlecase), by Jesse Bilsten: A Sketch plugin that changes your text to TitleCase